jon-c-miller/reflexive-shooter-level/README.md

 	  <br><br>
 	  <b>Constructing a Reliable Reticle</b>
 	  <br>
 	  A fairly labor-intensive aspect was the design of the reflexive aiming system.
 In many (if not most) FPS aiming implementations, the target reticle is simply a screen overlay, and is thus not a true estimate of where the shot will land (especially at close ranges).
 If the firing vector is calculated based on the reticle's projected position onscreen as a solution to this, the sudden changes in shot direction can be alarming and cause the user experience to suffer.
-In order to avoid this type of consistency and have a reticle that reliably predicted a launched projectile's hit point, a 3D sphere object serving as the reticle along with a Raycast system was used.
+In order to avoid this type of inconsistency and have a reticle that reliably predicted a launched projectile's hit point, a 3D sphere object serving as the reticle along with a Raycast system was used.
 	  <br><br>
 	  In order to obtain an end point beyond a given aimed at object, a light amount of vector math using an arbitrary distant point (default of 750 units away) extended from the camera's forward facing is used.
 A directional vector is then created using this point and the camera's current position.
 This allows a Raycast to attempt to extend a ray to that distant point every frame, and let an interception point from a hit object serve as the reticle's intended position.
 	  <br><br>